Demon Hunter Leveling and Fresh 70 Guide

 After reaching Level 70, the easiest way to start gearing up and progressing towards the end-game is by using the set given by the Haedrig's Gifts.
 Haedrig's Gifts are cache-like rewards that drop 2 pieces of a fixed class-specific set after completing chapters II, III, and IV of the Seasonal Journey.
 Having a full 6-piece set bonus available to you will skyrocket your character's power well in the mid-to-high Torments.
 This makes the early portion of the Seasonal Journey your first priority upon reaching Level 70.

-In Season 19, Demon Hunters will find the Unhallowed Essence set in their Haedrig's Gifts.
+This Season, Demon Hunters will find the Shadow's Mantle set in their Haedrig's Gifts.
 We have an early progression build for this set, which you can find by clicking the link below.

 Other Starter Builds